|Peregrine Falcon Falco peregrinus|

 A White-tailed Sea Eagle wheeling overhead whipped the other birds on the lake into a frenzy – it was entertaining to watch Grey Herons pulling aerobatic maneuvers better suited to terns or swallows.

 Back in the harbour, a couple of hours of seawatching produced some memorable sightings.
 Near the shore, three elusive Slavonian Grebes (would make a solid name for a Harry Potter villain) performed an underwater disappearing act (AKA Horned Grebe).
 Further out, several ranks of White-winged Scoters and Ancient Murrelets zipped past.
-Several Black-legged Kittiwakes were also spotted, and I got tenuous long-range looks at what was probably a Brant Goose…I’ll wait for a closer view before ticking that one, as it would be a first.
+Some Black-legged Kittiwakes were also spotted, and I got tenuous long-range looks at what was probably a Brant Goose…I’ll wait for a closer view before ticking that one, as it would be a first.
 There’s a spot for them just up the coast, apparently.

 After seeing Tim off, I walked back home via the river, with the setting sun in my eyes for once.
 On a sandy strip, Sanderling ranks had swelled to a dozen.
 The day ended with a mini-murmur of about 45 Red-billed Starlings rallying on the wires near home – the 54th and final species of the day.